Language: EN

 }

-This code attempts to read a file and, if an error occurs while opening it or during reading, it captures the exception and displays a message in the console.
+This code attempts to read a file, and if an error occurs while opening it or during reading, it captures the exception and displays a message in the console.